marshallflax/vision/AWS_Developer.md

 ### CloudFront Caching

-- CreateInvalidation API (all files or a path)
+- `CreateInvalidation` API (all files or a path)
 - By default, query strings, http headers, and cookies are not part of the Cache Key
   - But if they are part of the Cache Key then they are passed to the origin
     - Or Origin Request Policy can define headers to pass to the origin even though it's not part of the Cache Key
 - CloudFront can only access public ALB or EC2 instances (not VPC)
-- CloudFront can exclude by country, etc.
+- CloudFront can exclude by source country, etc.

 ### CloudFront Signed URLs / Signed Cookies